danivngopro/GetEmailsFromErrorsOutlook/README.md

 How to use the mail extractor code:

 After you have copied the file to your desktop, create a folder named “emailstocheck”.
-Open a folder and paste all of the error massages you have.
+Open the folder and paste all of the error massages you have.
 Close the folder.
 Press the windows button or click here: